redhat-adsa/GitWorkshop/github/01-auth-clone-commit-push-merge.md

 ## Merging Code

 If you are the owner and want to merge a feature branch into `main` you can do so via `git merge <branchname>` from the main branch, however this is not a best practice.
 Best practice is to perform a pull request (sometimes called merge request) from the central server and have someone review the changes before they are merged into main.
-Below are links to each major repository servers instructions to perform a pull request:
+Below are instructions to perform a pull request from Github:

 [Github](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)